mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 *some* time, even if it is a very small amount of time.
 This fact will be important when we discuss hashing in relation to bitcoin mining later on.

-I can't think of a way of demonstrating property 3 short of investigating a hashing algorithm in detail, which would be beyond the scope of this simple article.
-So we will just have to trust the definition for that one.

-However we can verify property 4 with a demonstration.
-Property 4 is quite a mouthfull and has some interesting implications which are very relevant to Bitcoin mining.
-If property 4 were not true then we would expect to see a correlation in the hash values as we make changes to the message.
-For example, we might expect to see that each digit of the hash increases by the same amount, or decreases by the same amount, lets think about what it would Basically it is saying that when we make a small changes to the message then every hex digit in the resulting hash

-I think the best way to explain how bitcoin mining works is to jump straight to the detailed explanation at the start, and then unpack that explanation piece b piece.
-If you are new to bitcoin then you will almost certainly not understand the sentence that follows, however by the end of this article you will
-- I promise - and I have included plenty of diagrams and interactive tools to help you along the way too!
+Property 3 explains that hashing is a one-way process.
+We can easily get from a pre-image to its hash, but it is impossible to programatically get from a hash back to its pre-image.
+If you start with a pre-image and then hash it, then of course you will know what the pre-image is - for example, if I give you the hash `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` then you now know that the corresponding pre-image is `hello world!`, since we already hashed `hello world!` earlier.
+But if I give you `0b0f445fe487a967f9d103287057030fa248ff5ad38c55a49383379baa493e58` then you will not be able to find the pre-image which results in this hash.
+Seriously - give it a go - scroll back up and try a few values to see if you can produce a hash value of `0b0f445fe487a967f9d103287057030fa248ff5ad38c55a49383379baa493e58`.

+The difficulty of guessing the pre-image for a given hash is that the resulting hash values for *SHA256* are so large! *SHA256* has 2<sup>256</sup> possible different hash values.
+That's 115792089237316195423570985008687907853269984665640564039457584007913129639936 different possible hash values - there are approximately that many atoms in the universe!
+So don't feel bad for not guessing the correct pre-image for `0b0f445fe487a967f9d103287057030fa248ff5ad38c55a49383379baa493e58` - for all intents and purposes it is unguessable.
+And its also unguessable for computers too.
+Even though some computers can do billions of hashes per second, that is still not good enough to run through all the combinations of pre-images to find a matching hash within our lifetimes.
+Infact it would take all computers on this planet millions of years to try all possible pre-images.

+"Ok", you might think to yourself, "but maybe I don't need to try all the possible combinations to produce the hash I'm after - maybe I can just skip ahead ...
+If the pre-image I start with does not give a hash that is close to what I want, then I will just choose a pre-image further along that gives a hash closer to what I want, and then make minor adjustments until I zero in on the hash."
+But no such luck - property 4 tells us that hashes are both deterministic and random.
+A pre-image will always hash to the same value, but that value is random, so there can be no process of zeroing in.
+Trying a pre-image that is "further along" is no better than trying any other pre-image.
+They all completely modify the resulting hash.

+## bitcoin mining

+Now that you know all about hashing, we can apply this knowledge to bitcoin mining.

-> Bitcoin mining involves computers competing to find the message of the hash of the next block in the bitcoin blockchain.
+> Bitcoin mining involves computers competing to find the pre-image of the hash of the next block in the bitcoin blockchain.
 The winner receives bitcoins as a reward.

-That sentence contains 3 completely new concepts, and once you understand them then it will make perfect sense:
+That sentence contains a couple of new concepts, and once you understand them then it will make perfect sense:

-1. a bitcoin block
+- a bitcoin block
-2. the bitcoin blockchain
+- the bitcoin blockchain
-3. a hash and its message

-## 1. a bitcoin block

 When someone sends some bitcoins to someone else, they begin by opening their bitcoin wallet (which is a program, app or website running on their computer or